Enriques surfaces with normal K3-like coverings: Homological characterization

 We say that a rational point $a\in X=\Spec(A)$ is a \emph{fixed point} if the orbit ideal $\ideal a\subset A$ is maximal.
 Otherwise, the $G_\lambda$-action is free in an open neighborhood.
 Being an $A$-module, the orbit ideal has a projective dimension $\pd(\ideal a)\geq 0$, which may be finite or infinite.
 From this we get the desired \emph{homological characterization} of Zariski singularities:

-\begin{theorem} \mylabel{homological characterization} Suppose that $A$ is a complete local noetherian ring with residue field $A/\maxid_A=k$.
-Then $A$ is a Zariski singularity if and only if there is a $p$-closed derivation $D:A\ra A$ satisfying $D^p=\lambda D$ with some scalar of the form $\lambda=\mu^{p-1}$, such that the orbit ideal $\ideal a\subset A$ is not the maximal ideal, and has finite projective dimension. \end{theorem}
+\begin{theorem} \mylabel{homological characterization} Suppose that $A$ is a complete local noetherian ring with $A/\maxid_A=k$. \begin{enumerate} \item If $A$ is a Zariski singularity, there is a derivation $D:A\ra A$ satisfying $D^p=0$ such that the orbit ideal $\ideal a\subset A$ is not the maximal ideal, and has finite projective dimension. \item If there is a $p$-closed derivation $D:A\ra A$ such that the orbit ideal is not the maximal ideal and has finite projective dimension, then $A\otimes_kk'$ is a Zariski singularity for some finite separable extension $k\subset k'$. \end{enumerate} \end{theorem}